 Effects of simulated vastus medialis strength variation on patellofemoral joint biomechanics in human cadaver knees

-Two articles on PainSci cite Lee 2002: 1.
+Two pages on PainSci cite Lee 2002: 1.
 The Complete Guide to Patellofemoral Pain Syndrome 2.
 Patellofemoral Pain & the Vastus Medialis Myth

 PainSci notes on Lee 2002: